eziCode/mlb-kalshi-trader/settlement_value_strategy/README.md

 holdout contains 41 fills, +$19.70, and 26.67% ROI.
 Removing its best four games leaves +$1.86.

+The two-position limit counts concurrently open positions, not lifetime trades in a game.
+A fully exited reversal frees a slot.
+The 120-second cooldown is scoped to settlement value in the shared live risk ledger, so a hit-reversion order cannot suppress a settlement signal.
+Durable trigger keys prevent only duplicate submission of the same pitch decision.

+Opposite-side entries are not blocked unconditionally.
+Live and replay both permit a reversal only when the new trade's expected PnL exceeds the realized loss and fees required to unwind every conflicting position.
+Live unwinds use immediate-or-cancel partial sells; if any conflicting contracts remain, the opposite entry is skipped and the remainder stays tracked.
+Fill-or-kill is not used for this path.

 ## Data and training flow

 Run commands from the repository root.
 Download and process data specifically